-We often get questions about placing a child for adoption who is 2, 3, 4, or even 5 years old.
+We often get questions about placing kids up for adoption who are 2, 3, 4, or even 5 years old.
 The quick answer to the question above is, “Yes, Lifetime can help you make an adoption plan for your child.”

 If this is your question too, please know you aren’t alone.
 I recently took a call like this, and one of the things that stood out to me was how many of these conversations go the same way.
 Here are some of their common statements and questions, in hopes that if you are reading this, feeling the same, you know that Lifetime is a safe place for you to reach out for help.

-How does the adoption process work for a 2-year-old?
+How does the adoption process work for putting kids up for adoption?

 We start by gathering some information from you about you and your child.
 We talk about the type of family you’d like for her and even give you information on waiting families.
 When you are ready, you can speak to one (or more), and once you find a good match, they will travel to you to meet and spend time with you both.